MansiPS/Netflix-Dashboard-using-Tableau/README.md

 ![Designer](https://github.com/user-attachments/assets/ac52f818-0740-467d-8fe2-36fabee7143f)

-# Project Title - Road Accident Analysis
+# Project Title - Netflix Data Analysis

-- This Repository offers a Comprehensive Analysis of Road Accident Data.
+- This Repository offers an Intricate and Comprehensive Analysis of Netflix Data.
-- By Leveraging this Project, we can unveil Valuable Insights and make Informed Decisions.
+- By Harnessing this Project, we can reveal Profound Insights and make Discerning Decisions.

 # 📃Description

-Road Accidents ranks among the Foremost Global Causes of Injuries and Fatalities, presenting a critical area of Research dedicated to Traffic Accident Analysis and Predictive Techniques.
-By Scrutinizing the myriad factors that lead to these Tragic events, we aim to uncover the most Pivotal Contributors to Road Traffic Accidents.
+Netflix, a leading global Streaming Service, revolutionized the way we consume Entertainment by offering a vast library of Movies, TV shows, and Original content.
+With over 200 Million Subscribers Worldwide, Netflix continuously adapts to viewer preferences through data-driven strategies.
+Its success is a testament to the power of leveraging data for Customer Satisfaction and Content Curation.

+The Netflix Data Analysis Dashboard delivers a Comprehensive Overview of User viewing habits and Content Performance.
+It highlights the Top 10 Genres, Total Releases by Year and Country, and the Distribution of Content on Netflix.
+Detailed Insights include Descriptions, Genres, Release years, Dates added, Durations and Ratings of selected Movies or TV shows.
+This Sophisticated tool empowers users to make discerning decisions with Insightful Data-Driven Analysis.

 # Table of Content